yasutakatou/tfimport/README.md

 ## CLI mode

-When you specify a label and target resource, the selection screen does not appear, and it works in batch mode.
+When you specify a **service name and target resource**, the selection screen does not appear, and it works in batch mode.

 ```
 ./tfimport.sh (Service:) (Target:)
 ```

 ![3](https://user-images.githubusercontent.com/22161385/152705942-447834d6-f43f-48cd-a482-07c5420093d2.gif)

+note) You can save infrastructure definitions for batch processing.
+Definitions can be compared to detect changes.

 # config file